Website, Brand and Interpretation

 This project will also support new opportunities involving innovative interpretation techniques, including technology, social media, storytelling, art, music, arts and crafts, and sights and sounds.

 At least 10 interpretation projects will be delivered over the four years of the scheme.
 These will celebrate and investigate areas such as social history, land-use history and folklore.
-Local communities are at the heart of the landscape and its evolution so developing interpretation projects will involve close consultation and research with local people.
+Local communities are at the heart of the landscape and its evolution so developing interpretation projects will involve close consultation and research with local people and include art based courses.

 The main contractor for the website is Purple Creative.
 Through working in the community and working with other local organisations it is hoped that new partnerships will be developed.